-So to get started you have to have a good crust!
-This is my favorite, I make double or triple batches at a time with my bosch (with the pastry whips) and freeze the balls so when I’m ready for a crust all i have to do is thaw one!
+So to get started with any good pie you have to have a good crust!
+This is my favorite, I make double or triple batches at a time and freeze the dough balls so when I’m ready for a crust all I have to do is thaw one!
 It’s good for sweet and savory pies.

 - 1 tsp salt